Tavistock: Market village and shopping centre

 Tavistock remains a small market town, providing shopping and entertainment for its residents, many small outlying villages and the local farming community.
 The town is now a centre for the West Devon and Dartmoor tourist trade.
 It is a fast-growing dormitory area for commuters working in Plymouth and has a sizeable retired population, giving Tavistock an average resident age of 43.

 Markets were originally held in Bank Square.
 A specialist Corn Market was erected on the corner of West Street and King Street in 1835.
 The main market continues to operate in the large covered market building, the Pannier Market, completed in 1860; the main market is on Fridays, on other days the market hosts specialised events, such as craft fairs and antiques fairs.
 A Farmers' Market takes place in the Square fortnightly and has been voted Best Farmer's Market in the South West.

-In 2005 Tavistock was voted 'Best Market Town' in England and in 2006 'Best Food Town', largely on the strength of the many independent food shops and suppliers in the town and nearby, such as a long-established family grocer and delicatessen in Brook St and the cheese shop behind the Pannier market.
+In 2005 Tavistock was voted 'Best Market Town' in England and in 2006 'Best Food Town', largely on the strength of the many independent food shops and suppliers in the town and nearby.
 The town also became Devon's second Fairtrade Town (in 2006).
-In 2006 the town was in the news for having successfully cold-shouldered to closure the local branch of McDonald's.